 Overview

-The core of generating agent action and environment observation lies in the agenerate
+The core of generating agent action and environment observation lies in the agenerate function, which is versatile by taking the output_parser as an argument and returning the output in the desired format.

 Structured output is used to return the output in a structured format, such as a dictionary or a Pydantic object.
 Currently, the structured output is only supported for the models below:

-, the model version will be fixed to the version that was used in Sotopia paper.
-If set to False
+The use_fixed_model_version is used to determine whether to use the fixed model version.
+If set to True, the model version will be fixed to the version that was used in Sotopia paper.
+If set to False, the model version will be the latest version available.

-Warning: As some fixed model versions might not be available in the OpenAI API, setting use_fixed_model_version = True
+Warning: As some fixed model versions might not be available in the OpenAI API, setting use_fixed_model_version = True might result in an error.

-Here is an example of how to use the agenerate
+Here is an example of how to use the agenerate function:

 Generate the first N prime numbers